St. Louis County Dog Bite Lawyer

 When a dog bites someone or causes other injuries, the owner may be liable to pay for the consequences.
 A St. Louis County dog bite lawyer could assist if you suffered injuries caused by a dog.
 A skilled injury attorney could determine whether you may be entitled to compensation and represent your interests throughout the claims process to help you achieve a fair outcome.

-Responsibilities of Dog Owners
+What Responsibilities Do Dog Owners Have?

 In St. Louis County, dogs may be prohibited from roaming at large and are required to be kept in a cage, building, or restrained on a leash.

 Dog owners may also be required to use reasonable care to prevent their dogs from causing harm to others, such as by jumping on them or knocking them over.
-A St. Louis County dog bite attorney could argue that failure to fulfill these responsibilities is proof that a dog owner was negligent and should be held liable for harm caused by their dog.
+A St. Louis County dog attack attorney could argue that failure to fulfill these responsibilities is proof that a dog owner was negligent and should be held liable for harm caused by their dog.

 Strict Liability Dog Bite Statute in St. Louis County